scalameta/metals/website/blog/2022-08-08-aluminium.md

 - [Scala 3] Convert to Named Parameters code action
 - [Scala 3] Scaladoc Completion for Scala3
 - [Scala 3] Completions in string interpolation
-- [Scala 2] Automatically import types in string interpolations
+- [Scala 2] Automatic import of types in string interpolations
 - More stable code navigation across subprojects
 - Code Action documentation
-- Support Scala 3.2.0-RC3, Scala 3.2.0-RC2
+- Support of Scala 3.2.0-RC3, Scala 3.2.0-RC2

 and a lot of bugfixes!